top of page

 5 Protective Measures To Take For Your Self-Build

 Thinking of building your own home?
 Self-builds have become increasingly popular in recent years - they allow you to effectively design your dream home and can often be more affordable than buying an existing home of the same quality.
+It is no wonder that business like Schaeffer Homes, for example, are being used so that people can create an ideal home for their future.
 However, there are certain risks to consider when building a house that shouldn’t be overlooked.
 Below are 5 ways you can protect yourself against these risks.

 Get full planning permission